 The Original Virtual Event and Webinar Wizards

-EventBuilder is a Certified Women Owned Company providing end-to-end virtual events solutions and professional event management services for Microsoft Teams and Teams Live Events.
+EventBuilder is a Certified Women Owned Company providing end-to-end virtual events solutions and services for Microsoft Teams and Teams Live Events.
 Learn more about what we do to bring sought-after features, functionality, and professionalism to your virtual events programming and keep those attendees showing up and raving about you - contact us for a consultation today!